vsoch/som/som/api/identifiers/dicom/README.md

 }
 ```

+#### Giving Identifiers to API
-Note that the response is indexed by the `entity_id`, and so if different entities were found in the list of dicom files, the result would contain multiple calls to the API.
-For example, if we import the client to make the request, it would go something like:
+Our next task is to take the data structure above, amd give it to some API client that can send it to DASHER to return the de-identifiers to replace in the data.
+First note that the return of the `get_identifiers` function is indexed by the `entity_id`, and this is done in the case that different entities were found in the list of dicom files.
+For each of these found entities, we want to do one call to the API (note the API or client might support a list, so this is apt to change).
+For the current single call expectation, here is an example of how we might import the client to make the request:

 ```
 from som.api.identifiers.dicom import get_identifiers